ykirill/project-lvl1-s69/README.md

 ## Usage:

-The package contains five text games:
+The package contains seven text games:

 - brain-games
 - brain-even
 - brain-calc
 - brain-gcd
 - brain-balance
+- brain-progression
+- brain-prime

 To start one of them just type it name in your terminal.